Mutual Information Bounded by Fisher Information

+\sectiontext{Applications to communication} Beyond the problems of estimation and metrology, our bound is also useful for transferring the theorems derived in the metrology context to communication problems.
+Consider a situation where Alice employs the parameter $\var\in[a,b]$ as an alphabet for communicating with a state $\rho_\var$.
+Alice has the freedom to choose if she will use all values of $\var$ or restrict herself to a discrete subset.
+From \eqref{eq:xilu} the MI between Alice and Bob is then bounded by $I(A,B)\leq \ln\left(1+\tfrac{1}{2}\int_{a}^b d\var \sqrt{F_Q[\rho_\var]}\right)$.
+The bound works independently of what messages (and with what probabilities) Alice is sending.
+Moreover, one can use \eqref{eq:xilu} to give bounds to the classical capacity of a quantum or classical channel when the decoding strategy is fixed and its FI is known.

-In conclusion, we have derived two bounds, Eqs.~(\ref{eq:xilu}) and (\ref{eq:xiluprior}) for the MI in terms of the FI.
+\sectiontext{Conclusions} In conclusion, we have derived two bounds, Eqs.~(\ref{eq:xilu}) and (\ref{eq:xiluprior}) for the MI in terms of the FI.
 We used these bounds to give two extensions of the van Trees inequality, Eqs.~(\ref{result}) and (\ref{result1}).
-We discussed the relation of all these bounds to the Efroimovich inequality (\ref{eq:eff}).
-To prove the usefulness of these bounds, we have showed that they can be used to extend to the MI-based quantum metrology many highly nontrivial results known for the FI case.
+We discussed the relation of all these bounds to the Efroimovich inequality (\ref{eq:effinf}).
+We also derived the quantum version of these bounds, Eqs.~(\ref{eq:quantum1}) and~(\ref{eq:quantum2}), where the Holevo information is bounded in terms of QFI.
+To prove the usefulness of these bounds, we have shown that they can be used to extend to the MI-based quantum metrology many highly nontrivial results known for the FI case.
+They also constitute the bounds on communication in terms of FI.
+See also \cite{lu2024number} for alternative bounds linking MI with FI.

-\acknowledgements We thank Giovanni Chesi for the fruitful discussions.
-We acknowledge financial support from the U.S. DoE, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359, from EU H2020 Quant ERA ERA-NET Cofund in Quantum Technologies QuICHE under Grant Agreement 731473 and 101017733, from the PNRR MUR Project PE0000023-NQSTI, from the National Research Centre for HPC, Big Data and Quantum Computing, PNRR MUR Project CN0000013-ICSC, and from PRIN2022 CUP 2022RATBS4.
+\sectiontext{Acknowledgements} We thank Giovanni Chesi, Denis Vasilyev, Pavel Sekatski, and Jacek Krajczok for the fruitful discussions.
+C.M., W.G.~acknowledge financial support from the U.S. DoE, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359, X.L. acknowledges the National Natural Science Foundation of China under Grant Nos.62272406, 61932018 and Zhejiang University for funding, and the University of Pavia for hospitality, C.M. acknowledges support from the EU H2020 QuantERA project QuICHE and from the PNRR MUR Project PE0000023-NQSTI.
+L.M. acknowledges support from the PRIN2022 CUP 2022RATBS4.